davidtchiu/davidtchiu.github.io/teaching/cs240/lab.js3.evt/index.md

       </ul>
       </div>

+      - Unchecking the box should return that item to its original format.

 #### Part 2: Ordering and Managing Duplicates

 - One rather annoying issue is that duplicates are allowed.
 It was suggested to you that, when the list gets longer, it's harder to know that a grocery item is already on the list, because it's not sorted in any way.
 Modify your "add to list" event listener so that it inserts the items to the list in alphabetical order.
 (Note that you don't need to `sort()` anything.)